A. Physical Examination.

 E. Communicable Diseases.

-(1) A school shall comply with the Department of Health and Mental Hygiene's immunization requirements in accordance with COMAR 10.06.04.
+(1) A school shall comply with the Maryland Department of Health's immunization requirements in accordance with COMAR 10.06.04.

 (2) The principal or the principal's designee shall notify the local health department of all suspected or diagnosed cases of reportable communicable diseases in compliance with Health-General Article, Title 18, Annotated Code of Maryland.
 The local health department shall assist the local board of education in implementing a plan for preventing the spread of the reported disease.